chenyang03/CrossOSN-dataset/README.md

 ## Files

-* [profile.gz](https://drive.google.com/open?id=1blb5SLM9kL8U_YfDZsBDW-FwZrYfelRl): the profile information and activity statistics of all Foursquare users.
+* [profile.tar.gz](https://drive.google.com/open?id=1blb5SLM9kL8U_YfDZsBDW-FwZrYfelRl): the profile information and activity statistics of all Foursquare users.

-Each line in profile.txt is an entry of user's information, including her demographic information fields, and the statistics of her activities.
+Each line in ``profile.txt`` is an entry of user's information, including her demographic information fields, and the statistics of her activities.
 For each line, the format is:

 [Anonymized UID,  number of followings,  number of followers,  number of tips,  number of checkins, gender  (m: male, f: female,  -: none), has_lastname (1: yes, 0: no), has_bio (1:yes, 0: no), has_photo (1: yes, 0: no), is_superuser  (1: yes, 0: no), linked to Facebook  (1: yes, 0: no), linked to Twitter (1: yes, 0: no), is_early_user (1:early user, 0: non-early user), location]